Oregon Overtime Exemptions

 All employees by default are non-exempt and entitled to overtime.
 An employer must prove that an employee is “exempt” from overtime by meeting specific criteria.
 The most commonly used exemptions basically require the employer to prove that the employees meet both the following criteria:

-If the employer fails to prove both, the employee is likely entitled to be paid overtime wages.
-Determining whether a specific employee is exempt is very fact specific.
-To find out whether you are exempt under Oregon law and the FLSA call (360) 566-WAGE or (360) 566-9243.
+If the employer fails to prove both, the employee is likely due unpaid overtime wages.
+Determining whether a specific employee is exempt or is due unpaid overtime wages is very fact specific.
+To find out whether you are non-exempt under Oregon law and the FLSA, and thus may have unpaid overtime wages, call (360) 566-WAGE or (360) 566-9243 for a free consultation with one of our attorneys.

 Wage Claim Attorneys.

 The lawyers at Schuck Law, LLC focus their law practice on wage claim lawsuits.
-Our attorneys regularly prosecute Oregon overtime and minimum wage claim lawsuits for employees who were not paid all their overtime wages.
-In addition to the overtime wages and damages outlined above, an employee may also sue to recover their costs, disbursements, and attorney fees incurred in prosecution of the overtime wage claim lawsuit.
+Our attorneys regularly prosecute Oregon overtime and minimum wage claim lawsuits for employees who were mis-classified and are due unpaid overtime wages.
+In addition to the unpaid overtime wages and damages outlined above, an employee may also sue to recover their costs, disbursements, and attorney fees incurred in prosecution of the overtime wage claim lawsuit.
 This allows the attorneys at Schuck Law, LLC to take most overtime wage claim lawsuits on a contingency fee basis.
 This means, with minor exceptions that are within your control, that our attorneys only get paid their attorney fees if they recover overtime wages for you.

 The lawyers at Schuck Law, LLC prosecute Oregon overtime wage claims throughout Oregon, including but not limited to, Portland, Astoria, Beaverton, Bend, Clackamas, Coos Bay, Grants Pass, Hillsboro, Hood River, Klamath Falls, Lincoln City, Madras, McMinnville, Medford, Portland, Sandy, St. Helens, and Tillamook.